vcbb10/gopro-utils/GPMD2CSV/README.txt

 ===============OPTIONS===================

+Note: You can no longer provide multiple file names to batch process files via command line because new command line options have been implemented.
+It's best to use "GPMD2CSV Folder Process.bat" for batch processing files in the same directory.

+You can edit GPMD2CSV.bat to change some export preferences:
+	By Default your files will be exported to:
+		<MP4 Source File Directory>\GoPro Metadata Extract\<Input File Name>\<Input File Name>.<File Extension>
+		Example: C:\GoPro\GOPR1234.mp4 would output to: C:\GoPro\GoPro Metadata Extract\GOPR1234\GOPR1234.kml
+	Change "BatchOutputFolder=GoPro Metadata Extract" to adjust the name of the export folder (or delete everything after "=" and an export folder won't be created).
+	Change "IndSubDir=Yes" to enable creation of individual sub folders or not (Exports to "/<filename>/files" or just to "/files"
+	Change "AccuracyFilter=1000" to adjust the Accuracy Filter Change "FixFilter=3" to adjust the Fix Filter.

+You may also run "GPMD2CSV.bat" or "GPMD2CSV Folder Process.bat" via command line with options and override the settings in the file.
+	If running from command line, the usage format is below.
+Note that "<BatchOutputFolder>" "<IndSubDir>" "<AccuracyFilter>" "<FixFilter>" are all optional.
+	GPMD2CSV.bat "<MP4 Input File>" "<BatchOutputFolder>" "<IndSubDir>" "<AccuracyFilter>" "<FixFilter>"

 The script filters bad GPS locations by accuracy and type of GPS fix (GPX and KML files only).
-If you'd prefer a less demanding filter you can modify the -a and -f options in the GPMD2VS.bat file.
+If you'd prefer a less demanding filter you can modify "AccuracyFilter=" and "FixFilter=" options in the GPMD2VS.bat file.

 A higher -a value will tolerate lower accuracy and a lower -f value will tolerate 2d fixes, for example:
 START "" /WAIT /MIN "%SourceScriptDirectory%bin\gps2kml" -i "%~n1".bin -a 3000 -f 2 -o "%~n1"/"%~n1".kml